 What did Einstein see in Luneta Park on that day to inspire him to come up with these history changing insights?

-According to long lost notes recently discovered in Hill Valley, California, Einstein observed the following:
+According to long-lost notes recently discovered in Hill Valley, California, Einstein observed the following:

-(1) The older player (whether it be a master or one with more experience) used economy of motion to manipulate space and time in his favour and thereby negate the speed of the lighter, younger and more nimble players.
+(1) The older player (whether it be a master or one with more experience) used economy of motion to manipulate space and time in his favor and thereby negate the speed of the lighter, younger and more nimble players.

 (3) Maric pointed out to Einstein another way in which space-time was seemingly warped.
 She noticed, for example, that feinting and baiting produced desirable effects for the driver.
 In one instance, a master attacked his younger partner with an angle 1 strike.
 While the young student was turning to block the angle 1 attack, the right side of his head became vulnerable to a hook punch from the master.
-The master had warped space in his favour to create an opening and manipulated time so that the younger student could not counter in time.
+The master had warped space in his favor to create an opening and manipulated time so that the younger student could not counter in time.

 (5) An excitable gentleman from California who bore an uncanny resemblance to Einstein shouted at him “Great Scott!
 They’re pushing and pulling with their empty hand while using the stick in the other hand!”
 The senior player used the check hand to push and pull to either create more time and space for himself or to shrink space-time for his opponent.

 While finishing the last of his halo-halo, Einstein noted that time appeared to be relative to the players.
 Where the master perceived himself at going at a measured pace, the younger player perceived the master playing at tremendous speed.
 Two different players saw different speeds, time, and space.
 Time seemed to be relative.
 The remaining notes from that day are indecipherable and it is not known what other insights Einstein and Maric gleaned on their visit to Luneta Park.
 It is not known how those notes ended up in Hill Valley, California.